 GRADE EQUIVALENT RANGE QUALITY POINTS

-A Excellent 90 - 100 4 Grade Points
+Α Excellent 90 - 100 4 Grade Points

 В Good 80 - 89 3 Grade Points

-C Average 70 - 79 2 Grade Points
+С Average 70 - 79 2 Grade Points

 D Poor 60 - 69 1 Grade Point

 F Failure 0 - 59 0 Grade Points

 "I" A grade of "I" (Incomplete) is requested by the student when he or she is unable to complete all course requirements, such as completing a paper or taking an exam, due to extenuating circumstances, such as a sudden illness or family emergency.
+Incomplete cannot be requested prior to the Last Day to Withdraw (LDW).
 The instructor must agree to the Incomplete and complete the Incomplete Form.
 The student must be passing the course at the time that the Incomplete is requested.
 Unless otherwise noted on the annual calendar for each campus, the Incomplete grade must be removed by October 1 for the previous spring or summer semester, or by February 1 for the previous fall semester or the grade will revert to an "F".